cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 The data structure DSU has been known for a long time.

-This way of storing this structure in the form **of a forest of trees** was apparently first described by Galler and Fisher in 1964 (Galler, Fisher, "An Improved Equivalence Algorithm), however a complete analysis of the time complexity was conducted much later.
+This way of storing this structure in the form **of a forest of trees** was apparently first described by Galler and Fisher in 1964 (Galler, Fisher, "An Improved Equivalence Algorithm), however the complete analysis of the time complexity was conducted much later.

-The optimizations path compression and Union by rank has been developed by Mcllroy and Morris, and independently of them also by Tritter.
+The optimizations path compression and Union by rank has been developed by McIlroy and Morris, and independently of them also by Tritter.

 Hopcroft and Ullman showed in 1973 the time complexity $O(\log^\star n)$ (Hopcroft, Ullman "Set-merging algorithms") - here $\log^\star$ is the **iterated logarithm** (this is a slow-growing function, but still not as slow as the inverse Ackerman function).